6e3d405a-bd3a-4d52-9066-b04f7f1a1843

 Independent enough to travel alone if required

-All students complete an online English test after applying, ensuring they are placed in the correct class.
+All students complete an online English placement test after applying.

 Attend a short online interview